-In Cubs Room, we focus on the Prime Areas of learning of the Early Years Foundation Stage.
+In Foxes Room, we focus on the Prime and Specific Areas of learning of the Early Years Foundation Stage.
 The three Prime Areas are crucial for igniting children's curiosity and enthusiasm for learning and for building their capacity to learn, form positive relationships and thrive.
+The Prime Areas are Personal, Social and Emotional Development, Communication and Language and Physical Development.
+The Specific Areas build on the learning in the Prime Areas and are fundamental in a child's life.
+The four Specific Areas are Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-Personal, Social and Emotional Development involves helping children to develop a positive sense of themselves and others; to form positive relationships and develop respect for others; to develop social skill sand learn how to manage feelings; to understand appropriate behaviour in groups and to have confidence in their own abilities.
+Personal, Social and Emotional Development involves helping children to develop a positive sense of themselves and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage feelings; to understand appropriate behaviour in groups and to have confidence in their own abilities.

 Communication and Language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves and to speak and listen in a range of situations.
 Physical Development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control and movement.
 Children must also be helped to understand the importance of physical activity and to make healthy choices in relation to food.